 What’s Inside a Papule?

-The difference between a papule and a pustule is that the papule appears as a closed red bump that is hard and painful to the touch and a pustule is a type of pimple that has a white head in the centre (the one that’s ready to pop at any given moment).
+The difference between a papule and a pustule is that the papule appears as a closed red bump that is hard and painful to the touch, and a pustule is a type of pimple that has a white head in the center (the one that’s ready to pop at any given moment).